Superalgos/Superalgos/client/CONTRIBUTING.md

 # Balanced Contributor Intellectual Property Agreement 1.0.1

-This BALANCED CONTRIBUTOR INTELLECTUAL PROPERTY AGREEMENT is between person or team submitting Pull Requests to this repository and Advanced Algos LTD ("Company").
+This BALANCED CONTRIBUTOR INTELLECTUAL PROPERTY AGREEMENT is between person or team submitting Pull Requests to this repository and Superalgos.org ("Company").

 **What is this?** This is the Company's Intellectual Property Agreement ("Agreement").
 If you've worked in the technology space before, there's a good chance that you've run across one or more of these in the past.
 This document is the official, entire and exclusive agreement on what intellectual property ("IP") is yours, and what belongs to the Company.